notaryproject/specifications/README.md

 ![Notary v2 scenarios](./media/notary-e2e-scenarios.svg)

 Notary v2 provides for multiple signatures of an [OCI Artifact][oci-artifacts] (including container images) to be persisted in an [OCI conformant][oci-distribution-conformance] registry.
-Artifacts are signed (`nv2 sign ...`) with private keys, and validated with public keys (`nv2 verify ...`).
+Artifacts are signed (`nv2 sign`) with private keys, and validated with public keys (`nv2 verify`).
 To support user deployment flows, signing an OCI Artifact will not change the `@digest` or `artifact:tag` reference.
 To support content movement across multiple certification boundaries, artifacts and their signatures will be easily copied within and across [OCI conformant][oci-distribution-conformance] registries.

 ![Notary v2 dependent projects](./media/oss-project-sequence.svg)